Warner-Bell/aws-s3hosted-website-devops/README.md

 ## 🔧 Configuration Steps

 1. **Prepare Environment**
    Set up your local development environment or use a cloud environment like Gitpod.
+Learn how [HERE!](https://github.com/Warner-Bell/Easy-Dev-Env-Setup/blob/main/README.md)

 2. **Clone Repo**
    Clone the repository: